shovon/covalent-agent-sdk/README.md

 <h1 align="center">Agent SDK for TypeScript</h1>

+<p>A TypeScript SDK for building AI agents that interact with blockchain data using Covalent's GoldRush platform.</p>

 <div align="center">
 Powered by <span><a href="https://github.com/covalenthq/goldrush-kit">GoldRush Kit.</a></span> Open-source.
 Customizable.
 200+ Chains.
 </div>

-A TypeScript SDK for building AI agents that interact with blockchain data using Covalent's GoldRush platform.

 > Use with **[NodeJS v18](https://nodejs.org/en)** or above for best results.